senaite/senaite.core/bika/lims/tests/doctests/WorkflowAnalysisSubmit.rst

     >>> analyses[0].setResult('12')
     >>> analyses[1].setResult('12')

-We've set some results, but all analyses are still in `registered`:
+We've set some results, but all analyses are still in `unassigned`:

     >>> map(api.get_workflow_status_of, analyses)
-    ['registered', 'registered', 'registered']
+    ['unassigned', 'unassigned', 'unassigned']

 Transition some of them: